 Taking the role of a vCIO or vCISO is different than providing managed services.
 The biggest contrast is that your priority as a virtual member of the C-suite isn’t selling solutions.
 Instead, for a monthly or quarterly fee, you assess needs from the client’s perspective and consult with their team to create an IT strategy, a workable budget, and a timeline for solution implementation.
 In some cases, the client prefers to work with a different company for managed services to ensure the decisions their vCIO is making aren’t influenced by their own interests.

 There are several reasons that vCISO services, rather than more generalized vCIO services, may open more doors and result in more growth for your company:

 Greater effectiveness: Businesses without cybersecurity expertise may take ineffective approaches.
 Some may deploy cybersecurity solutions without a strategy and hope for the best or throw money at solutions they don’t understand.
 Either way, their investments may not adequately protect their businesses and still face fines for noncompliance or data breaches.
-A vCISO will develop the most effective for the business that provides the maximum level of security possible.
+A vCISO will develop the most effective for the company that provides the maximum level of security possible.

 Your Work Is Just Beginning

 If you decide that specializing as a vCISO would be beneficial to your business, the ESG-ISSA report includes some valuable facts and advice: